-Raising over \$2.1 million dollars since 2012, the State Challenge campaign has been the primary financial support of ENA Foundation's academic scholarship program.
+Raising over \$1.8 million dollars since 2012, the State Challenge campaign has been the primary financial support of ENA Foundation's academic scholarship program.
 Since the inception of the campaign, a lot has changed.
-ENA and the Foundation have grown and now the ENStrong Challenge, the Foundation's largest fundraising campaign, is able to reflect that growth and meet new challenges in the current fundraising climate.
+ENA and the Foundation have grown and now it is time for our largest campaign to reflect that growth and meet new challenges in the current fundraising climate.

-ENStrong Challenge 2021 was the inaugural year of the ENStrong Challenge campaign.
-Funds raised are no longer limited to academic scholarship support and this expansion of purpose will allow donors more flexibility to support the Foundation initiatives that are important to them.
-In addition, the ENStrong Challenge is inclusive of international ENA members.
+ENStrong Challenge 2021 will be the inaugural year of our new campaign.
+Funds raised will not be limited to academic scholarship support and this expansion of purpose will allow donors more flexibility to support the Foundation initiatives that are important to them.
+In addition, the ENStrong Challenge will be inclusive of international ENA members.

-Since 2012, well over 90% of the donations to the Challenge have come from the ENA membership-nurses helping nurses.
+Since 2012, well over 90% of the donations to State Challenge have come from the ENA membership-nurses helping nurses.
 In addition, most funds raised came from in-person events.
-The Challenge gives councils/chapters the tools to fundraise online and to reach donors more easily beyond their membership.
+The new ENStrong campaign will give councils/chapters the tools to fundraise online and to reach donors more easily beyond their membership.
 With public support at an all-time high for nurses, the time is right to solicit support from the community at large, and to increase public awareness of the important work of emergency nurses.

-ENStrong Challenge capitalizes on peer-to-peer fundraising allowing each Council and their affiliated Chapters and members the opportunity to expand their reach.
+ENStrong Challenge will capitalize on peer-to-peer fundraising allowing each Council and their affiliated Chapters and members the opportunity to expand their reach.
 Peer-to-peer (P2P) is a fundraising strategy in which supporters ask friends and family to donate to a cause they are invested in.
 P2P fundraising allows nonprofits the opportunity to activate their dedicated supporters to fundraise on behalf of their organization.

-Nonprofits with successful P2P campaigns count more benefits than just money; they also increase donor retention, expand their potential supporter reach, and develop deeper brand awareness amongst current and potential donors.
+Nonprofits with successful peer-to-peer campaigns count more benefits than just money; they also increase donor retention, expand their potential supporter reach, and develop deeper brand awareness amongst current and potential donors.